yracine/device-type.myecobee/README.md

 f) Make sure that enable OAuth in Smartapp is active

-* Goto app settings (top right corner), click on it
+* Goto app settings (top right corner, click on it)
 * Click on Oauth (middle of the page), and enable OAuth in Smart app
 * Hit "Update" at the bottom